nextfiveinc/guide/README.md

-# BreakBox
+# Guide

-BreakBox is a minimalist, single-file web app designed to give you a gentle nudge when you're feeling stuck, bored, or stuck in a rut.
-It provides a random, simple task to help you take a quick, productive break and inject a little variety into your day.
-Think of it as your own spontaneity engine.
+A complete system to guide you to your goals and help you achieve them by keeping you focussed, overcome blocks and build momentum.
+Private.
+No-installation.

 <table>
   <tr align="center">